gatsbyjs/gatsby/packages/gatsby-remark-copy-linked-files/README.md

 ### Advanced usage

-For more advanced control, set `destinationDir` to a function expression using properties `name`, `hash`, and `absolutePath` to specify the path.
+For more control, set `destinationDir` to a function expression using properties `name`, `hash`, and `absolutePath` to specify the path.

 - `name`: The name of the file without the file extension
 - `hash`: The `internal.contentDigest` on the `File` node (guarantees a unique identifier)